kirillzyusko/react-native-keyboard-controller/docs/docs/guides/first-animation.md

 # First animation

-To build you first animation you will need to use two hooks: [useKeyboardAnimation](../api/use-keyboard-animation) or [useReanimatedKeyboardAnimation](../api/use-reanimated-keyboard-animation).
+To build your first animation you will need to use two hooks: [useKeyboardAnimation](../api/hooks/use-keyboard-animation.md) or [useReanimatedKeyboardAnimation](../api/hooks/use-reanimated-keyboard-animation.md).

 Both of them return an object with two properties: `progress` and `height` (depends on the hook used, values will be `Animated.Value` or `Reanimated.SharedValue`).

 :::info
-`useKeyboardAnimation` returns Animated values with enabled Native Driver (`useNativeDriver: true`).
+`useKeyboardAnimation` returns Animated values with enabled **Native Driver** (`useNativeDriver: true`).
 Thus some properties can not be animated, such as `height`, `backgroundColor`, etc.
 :::

 :::caution